locka99/opcua/docs/cross-compile.md

 ## Credit

-The [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references.
+A [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references.
 The links below were used to produce a working solution: